Configure Security Cloud Control for cross-domain-trust step 1: Configure realms and directories

-This is the first task in a step-by-step procedure that explains how to configure the management center to recognize Active Directory servers configured in a cross-domain trust relationship, which is an increasingly common configuration for enterprise organizations.
-For an overview of this sample configuration, see Configure the Management Center for Cross-Domain-Trust: The Setup.
+This is the first task in a step-by-step procedure that explains how to configure the Cloud-Delivered Firewall Management Center to recognize Active Directory servers configured in a cross-domain trust relationship, which is an increasingly common configuration for enterprise organizations.
+For an overview of this sample configuration, see Cross-domain trust setups with Cloud-Delivered Firewall Management Center.

 If you set up the system with one realm for each domain and one directory for each domain controller, the system can discover up to 100,000 foreign security principals (users and groups).
 If these foreign security principals match a user downloaded in another realm, then they can be used in access control policy.